aaronweinstock/nfl-playoff-simulation/README.md

 ___

 Refer to the six scripts in the `R` folder for the functions required to execute the simulation (sorted below in order of simulation steps).
+These are organized as the package `NFLSim` in this project.

 1. `01_Initialize_Glicko.R`: Based on a user specified start year, obtain the Glicko ratings for all 32 current NFL teams at the end of the previous NFL season (the completed part of the current season is added with a separate function).